 The reports include the following information for each application:

 Threat index.
 A single-digit rating system that indicates the criticality of attacks on the application.
 The more critical the attacks on an application, the higher the threat index for that application.
 The values range from 1 through 7.

 The threat index is based on attack information.
 The attack-related information, such as violation type, attack category, location, and client details, gives an insight into the attacks on the application.
 Violation information is sent to Citrix ADM only when a violation or attack occurs.
-Many breaches and vulnerabilities lead to a high threat index value.
+A large number of breaches and vulnerabilities lead to a high threat index value.

 Safety index.
 A single-digit rating system that indicates how securely you have configured the Citrix ADC instances to protect applications from external threats and vulnerabilities.
 The lower the security risks for an application, the higher the safety index.
 The values range from 1 through 7.

-You can view discrepancies reported on the App Security Investigator.
+You can view the discrepancies reported on the App Security Investigator.

 Threat index details

 1 - Displays the Citrix ADC instance IP address for which you can view details.

 2 - Displays details such as threat index score, total violations occurred, and total violations blocked.

 3 - Displays the virtual server of the selected instance.